 motionless, as if for ever.

-- Lauris refers to love as a ‘green darkness’.
+Lauris refers to love as a ‘green darkness’.
 She emphasizes how the love is dark by mentioning it twice.
-However, why is the love dark?
-Does Lauris not enjoy the love since by representing the love as dark makes it sound negative.
-As well as this, the choice of colour for love gives an impression of a natural love.
+However, why is love dark?
+Does Lauris not enjoy the love since representing the love as dark makes it sound negative?
+As well as this, the choice of color for love gives an impression of natural love.

-- The line mentioning ‘bracken’ is very interesting.
-There are two alternating generations of bracken, one large plant that produces spores and a small plant that produce sex cells.
+The line mentioning ‘bracken’ is very interesting.
+There are two alternating generations of bracken, one large plant that produces spores and a small plant that produces sex cells.
 So, the ‘spices in the air’ could refer to something sexual.
 The theme of nature continues in the stanza.

 It is enough now to come into a room

 and find the kindness we have for each other

 of careful judgement; to sit in the afternoons

 In the third stanza, she comes back to the reality, of Lauris and Trevor being in a room.
 She doesn’t want to relive the past but it will simply be ‘enough now’ for her and her lover to sit in a room, and make ‘mild conversation’.